Sector Operations provides a variety of payment-related services for health providers.

 What is practitioner registration and maintenance?

 In order to provide and be compensated for certain services, a provider is required to have a valid Annual Practicing Certificate (APC).
-APCs are provided by professional registration bodies, such as the New Zealand Medical Council, or the New Zealand Nursing Council, and these details are submitted to Sector Services.
+APCs are provided by professional registration bodies, such as the New Zealand Medical Council, or the New Zealand Nursing Council, and these details are submitted to Sector Operations.

-Reference data containing provider and APC status information is submitted to Sector Services on a regular basis.
+Reference data containing provider and APC status information is submitted to Sector Operations on a regular basis.
 This information is used to confirm the active registration of health Providers before approving and paying their claims.

 What is provider registration and maintenance?